cbeck88/lua-primer/test/README.md

 - `LUA_ROOT`
   This should be a relative path from this directory to the root of the lua installation.
-  Default is `eris-master-lua5.3`,
+  Default is `eris-1.1.2-lua5.3`,
-  but you could select any of the `lua-5.3.x` folders or another eris folder.
+  you could select any of the `lua-5.3.x` folders or another eris folder.

 - `BOOST_ROOT`
   Specify this to use a boost installation